-The Annapolis Historic Preservation Committee voted to allow the owner of the Factors Row property more time to stabilize the historic building if he promised to continue making repairs.
+The Annapolis Historic Preservation Committee voted to allow the owner of the more time to stabilize the historic building if he promised to continue making repairs.

 "What I’m most interested in is getting the property owner to accept these suggestions," said committee Chairman Sharon Kennedy.
 "This is the laundry list, and you need to agree to the laundry list, and then we have can a conversation about the timing of the laundry list."

-The laundry list of suggestions is based on a letter sent by Mayor Josh Cohen on May 8 notifying Dana Florestano, the owner of 26 Market Space, that the building was in violation of the demolition by neglect provision of the Annapolis historic district zoning ordinance.
+The laundry list of suggestions is based on a letter sent by on May 8 notifying Dana Florestano, the owner of 26 Market Space, that the building was in violation of the demolition by neglect provision of the Annapolis historic district zoning ordinance.

 The letter stated that building had to be repaired or he would face fines and potential demolition.
 The deadline set for repairs to the building's exterior—which had been on the verge of collapse—is Sept.
 4.